dakrone/es-mode/README.md

 Tangling these blocks will produce `<filename>.es`, if you specify the filename with `:tangle foo.sh`, es-mode will instead create a curl request for the body of the request.

+You can also add the `:header yes` option to the source block to get back the HTTP headers for the request.

 ### Feedback